niranjandahal/Ehaat_web-C2C_model/README.md

 - Admin dashboard
 - Approve or reject legit products added by sellers
 - Can permanently remove products from the site
+- answer to chat support query by users

 ## Ehaat